Ian McLauchlan: International career

 "Certainly, McLauchlan was not the conventional size and shape for a loose-head prop in the 1970s, but in many ways it was precisely the combination of an amazing power to weight ratio plus his ability to get under the opposing tight-head that made him such an effective performer in the tight...
 As a larger than life character, he played best in the most intimidating circumstances... making him one of Scotland's most successful captains.
 After his retirement the Scottish Rugby Union showed their gratitude by banning him for publishing his autobiography".

 On the Lions tour to New Zealand in 1971 he played in all four tests after Irish prop Ray McLoughlin broke his thumb punching Alex Wyllie in the notorious Battle of Canterbury the week before the first test.

 He played in eight tests for the British Lions on the 1971 tour to New Zealand and the 1974 tour to South Africa, only once finishing on the losing side.

 Administrative career

 McLauchlan became the 122nd President of the Scottish Rugby Union.
 He served two years from 2010 to 2012.

 Personal life and death

-McLauchlan was born on 14 April 1942.
+McLauchlan was born on 14 April 1942 and was raised in Tarbolton.
+His father was a coal miner.
 He died on 20 June 2025, at the age of 83.